Hog-CERN/Hog/docs/02-Maintainer-Manual/01-setup-CI.md

 You can always create a new branch, commit your code there and simply create a new merge request when ready.
 By adding `[WIP]` or `WIP:` at the beginning of the title of the merge request then the merge request will be [marked as work in progress](https://docs.gitlab.com/ee/user/project/merge_requests/work_in_progress_merge_requests.html).

-If you have already committed your changes to a worng branch (let's say the master) simply reset that branch to the latest correct commit.
+If you have already committed your changes to a wrong branch (let's say the master) simply reset that branch to the latest correct commit.
 Create a new branch, check it out and commit your code there.

 ## Increasing version number
 Hog uses a 32 bit integer to assign a version to your firmware.
-The final version will jave the form vMAJOR_VERSION.MINOR_VERSION.patch.
+The final version will have the form *vMAJOR_VERSION.MINOR_VERSION.patch*.
 You will be able to change these numbers by editing the merge request description.

 The bit 31 down to 24 are indicate a major revision number; this number can be increased by placing `MAJOR_VERSION` in the merge request description.